danmayer/picoappz/README.md

 * Rebuild from heroku cron?
 * Rebuild when any other project hooked gets pushed
 * Pull data from other apps or a configuration file.
-Not sure best place to get it
+  * Not sure best place to get it
 * Improve the look / design
 * SSO for all shared picoAppz?
+Current no auth
 * Only push changed files, store last modified / updated date per file or something?